Hiren Kanani

 To lower the cost of poor quality, everyone on the production line must have enough information on what’s been happening in the previous step and shifts.
 In manufacturing sectors, AR is used to help workers get details of the products in the production line.
 They can check the history associated with the product, like updates or maintenance as well.

-AR is used to train workers to use equipment in the production process by creating real-life virtual scenarios.
+AR is used to train frontline workers to use equipment in the production process by creating real-life virtual scenarios.
 This can be done through optical devices, such as a head-mounted display, or other means, such as a printed page or computer screen.

 AR can be used to help workers with work instructions on the shop floor before they begin their shifts.
-Some factories use AR glasses to provide instructions to workers on how to assemble parts and machines.
+Some factories use augmented reality smart glasses to provide instructions to workers on how to assemble parts and machines.
 This way, they can avoid errors that would have been made if they were assembling without the help of AR glasses.
 It will help them lower the chances of defective products, which ultimately reduces the cost of poor quality.

 AR helps designers to create high-quality products by giving them all the information they need in one place.
 They can see how their product would look in different settings with different people using it.
 AR can help designers see how the product will look in real life and make changes accordingly.
 They can collaborate with experts when assistance or suggestions are needed.
 AR also helps with a rework that needs to be done to ensure product quality.